bernaction/lightning-role-discord-bot/README.md

 It ensures that all actions performed by the bot are visible and traceable, maintaining accountability and transparency.<br/>

 ## 🚀 Ready to Start?
-Add the Lightning Role Bot to your server and automate everything with seamless Lightning Network payments!
+Add the Lightning Role Bot to your server and automate everything with seamless Lightning Network payments!<br/>
 [Lightning BOT on Top.GG](https://top.gg/bot/1326896087914778635)